 The Eye Physics Model 1 shields are essentially oversized lead lined "pirate patches" (as in arrggghhhh matey).
-The attenuating component is composed of 0.89 mm thick United Nuclear RADMAX lead sheet.
+The attenuating component is composed of 0.89 mm thick RADMAX lead sheet from United Nuclear.

 The half-value layer (HVL) of I-125 emissions is about 0.025 mm Pb so attenuation (by the 0.89 mm thick insert) of primary radiation emitted from a plaque that intersects the shield is essentially 100% (about 34 HVLs).
 However, some primary emission may geometrically miss the insert and some secondary scatter will make its way around the insert.